 Mark Lawford is a Restructuring partner in London.

-Mark is ranked as a leading individual in Chambers UK, with one source describing him as “one of the most able and intelligent solicitors I have ever worked with – he is going to be a star of the future” and another describing him as a practitioner with a “first-class legal brain, and a superb team player.”
-He is ‘recommended’ in Legal 500 UK, has been selected to the 2015 London Super Lawyers list for his insolvency and bankruptcy expertise, and has been named as a ‘rising star’ by Expert Guides 2015.
+Mark has been recognised across all leading legal directories.
+He is ‘recommended’ in Legal 500 UK and has been described by sources in Chambers UK as “one of the most able and intelligent solicitors I have ever worked with – he is going to be a star of the future” and as a practitioner with a “first-class legal brain, and a superb team player.”
+He is recognised as a ‘rising star’ by IFLR 1000 UK and by Expert Guides.
 He is also named in the 2016 edition of Global Restructuring Review’s 40 Under 40 and the 2015 edition of Financial News’ 40 Under 40 Rising Stars of the Financial Legal Profession.

 - KPMG as administrators in the special administration of MF Global UK, including with respect to the client money hindsight, shortfall, distribution and resolution applications